hakanolgun/notes-from-books/Software/react_dev.md

 Notice that you can’t “choose” your dependencies.
 You will get a lint error if the dependencies you specified don’t match what React expects based on the code inside your Effect.
 This helps catch many bugs in your code.
 If you don’t want some code to re-run, edit the Effect code itself to not “need” that dependency.

-### Fetching data {/_fetching-data_/}
+### Fetching data

-If your Effect fetches something, the cleanup function should either [abort the fetch](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) or ignore its result:
+If your Effect fetches something, the cleanup function should either [abort the fetch] or ignore its result:

 ```js {2,6,13-15}
 useEffect(() => {